near/pagoda-console/frontend/components/lib/dialog/README.md

 Implemented via Radix primitives: https://www.radix-ui.com/docs/primitives/components/dialog

-There are two ways you can implement a dialog.
-With a simple trigger or with a control.
+There are two ways you can implement a dialog: with a trigger or controlled by state.

 _If the current props and Stitches style overrides aren't enough to cover your use case, feel free to implement your own component using the Radix primitives directly._

 ## Controlled

 A controlled modal via a boolean state property will give you the most control over when the modal should open or close.
-This will make sense the vast majority of the time.
+This will make sense for most use cases.

 ```tsx
 import * as Dialog from '@/components/lib/dialog';